-(1) Audit fees in 2020 include fees related to the audit of our annual financial statements, the review of our interim financial statements included in our quarterly reports on Form 10-Q, and services in connection with the Company's follow-on public offering, which closed in October 2020.
-Audit fees in 2019 consisted of fees for the audit of our annual financial statements, the review of our interim financial statements included in our quarterly reports on Form 10-Q, and services in connection with the Company's initial public offering, including registration statements, responding to SEC comment letters, comfort letters and consents.
-Also included in 2019 Audit fees was an aggregate of \$1.05 million billed in connection with our initial public offering, which closed in September 2019.
+(1) Audit fees in 2021 include fees related to the audit of our annual financial statements, the review of our interim financial statements included in our quarterly reports on Form 10-Q, and services in connection with the Company's sales agreement with Cowen and Company, LLC, pursuant to which we may issue and sell shares in an 'at the market' offering, which was instituted in February 2021.
+Audit fees in 2020 include fees related to the audit of our annual financial statements, the review of our interim financial statements included in our quarterly reports on Form 10-Q, and services in connection with the Company's follow-on public offering, which closed in October 2020.